Siege of Sokolac

 The siege of Sokolac was a siege of Sokolac Castle in Brinje, Kingdom of Croatia, in August 1493, by the joint bans of Croatia John Both de Bajna and Emerik Derenčin, against the Frankopan family, due to the Frankopans' attempt to regain control over the town of Senj.
 John Both was killed during the siege, and it was eventually abandoned after Derenčin received news of an approaching Ottoman army.
-The two sides made peace, and fought the Ottomans together at the Battle of Krbava Field the following month.
+The two sides made truce, and fought the Ottomans together at the Battle of Krbava Field the following month.

 Background

 After the death of Hungarian king Matthias Corvinus, Frankopan noble family attempted reassert their control over the town of Senj.
 Hungarian king earlier confiscated this town from them in order to form Senj capitancy whose objective was to defend the region from both Ottomans and the Venice.
 In spite of Frankopan's attempts take te city, the citizens of Senj themselves did not want to come under Frankopan rule, for which they complained to pope, as well as the king, who promised them help.
 Emerik Derenčin and Ivan Both were soon appointed bans of Croatia, with task of deterring Frankopans from taking Senj.